sinjinablueshirt/wiki-game/README.md

 ### Exercise ?: optimized wiki racer

 Now that we have some more tools in our graph search toolbelt, let's try to improve our implementation of the Wikipedia game player from above.
+What are some heuristics that we can try to employ to make our search algorithm faster?

 # Extensions